sergei-mironov/vsim/README.md

 VSim
 ====

-VSim is a VHDL simulator project aimed to develop methods of compiling VHDL code into a high-level language (Haskell).
+VSim is a VHDL simulator project aimed at developing methods of compiling VHDL code into a high-level language (Haskell).
 Currently it is able to compile simple VHDL programs, containing plain integer types, 1-dimentional arrays, records.
 It supports processes, procedures, functions (partly).
 Breakpoints and wait statements should work.

-Simulator compile VHDL into Haskell in several steps.
+Simulator compiles VHDL into Haskell in several steps.

 Firstly, VHDL is translated into VIR-file by a translator written in Java (see tr/ folder and runtr function in ./simenv shell script).
-VIR file is lisp-like file, describing vhdl entities in a less complex manner.
+VIR file is a lisp-like file, describing vhdl entities in a less complex manner.
 It contains all the port maps expanded, and concurrent signal assignments replaced with corresponding processes.

-Secondly, VSim tool is used to translate VIR into Haskell (see src/ folder and runsim functino in ./simenv).
-VSim is a small program which translates VIR line-by-line into Haskell program. haskell-src-exts is used to build the AST and print it to stdout.
+Secondly, the VSim tool is used to translate VIR into Haskell (see src/ folder and runsim functino in ./simenv).
+VSim is a small program which translates VIR line-by-line into a Haskell program. haskell-src-exts is used to build the AST and print it to stdout.

-Finaly, Haskell program should be compiled into binary with ghc having runtime library included (refer to src\_r/ folder and runsim function in ./simenv).
+Finaly, the Haskell program should be compiled into binary with ghc with runtime library included (refer to src\_r/ folder and runsim function in ./simenv).
-The runtime is the heart of the simulator and it's largest part.
+The runtime is the heart of the simulator and is its largest part.

-Java part is a main headache, because it is big, unsupported and has bugs lurking here and there.
-Haskell part is smaller and cleaner, but VHDL-standard coverage is still poor.
+The Java poption of code is our main headache, because it is big, unsupported and has bugs lurking here and there.
+The Haskell part is smaller and cleaner, but VHDL-standard coverage is very poor.
 For example, signal assignments are working as if they are declared with transport delay mechanism.
-Another problem is missing enum support except of some pre-defined.
+Another problem is missing enum support except of several pre-defined types like Char or Boolean.

 Installing
 ----------